warmfusion/warmfusion.github.io/about.md

 ## Working Life

-I'm a Software Engineer working for [PayPoint Mobile and Online](https://www.paypoint.com/en-gb/mobile-online), where I help our teams
+I'm a Senior Operations Engineer working for [Future PLC](http://futureplc.com), where I help our Development and Operations team deliver an infrastructure to support millions of daily views to a number of highly visible brands.

 Checkout  <a href="http://uk.linkedin.com/pub/toby-jackson/14/2a1/b7"><img src="https://static.licdn.com/scds/common/u/img/webpromo/btn_profile_greytxt_80x15.png" width="80" height="15" border="0" alt="View Toby Jackson's profile on LinkedIn"></a> or my online [CV](/CV/) if you want to know more about my working life.